hpcleuven/VscDocumentation/source/globus/groups.rst

 .. warning::
-   If you promote someone to administrator, they will also be able to delete your group (see under).
+   If you promote someone to administrator, they will also be able to delete your group (see lower).

 Each time you make changes to a member's settings, there is a text field where you can add a reason for the changes.